 - SNAP serves as a vital supplement to the monthly food budget of approximately 42.1 million low-income individuals.

-- The average monthly SNAP benefit per person has increased to $187, or about $6.16 per person per day.
+- The average monthly SNAP benefit per person has increased to $298, or about $6 per person per day.

-- 90% of SNAP benefits are redeemed by day 21 of the benefit period, meaning most SNAP benefits still do not last recipients throughout the entire month.
+- 90% of SNAP benefits are redeemed by day 21 of the benefit period, meaning most SNAP benefits do not last recipients throughout the entire month.

-The data represents the most current available information as of early 2025.
+The data represents the most current available information as of early 2026.

 Michigan Hunger Facts

-- In Michigan, approximately 1,544,250 people are struggling with hunger – and of them about 402,680 are children.
+- In Michigan, approximately 1,544,250 people are struggling with hunger – and about 402,680 are children.

-- Around 480,000 or 9.7% of employed adults earning a minimum wage of $12.48 (Michigan’s 2025 minimum wage) live in food insecure households, and approximately 298,000 or 13.8% of children live in food insecure households.
+- Around 480,000, or 9.7% of employed adults earning a minimum wage of $13.37 (Michigan’s 2026 minimum wage) live in food-insecure households, and approximately 298,000, or 13.8% of children live in food-insecure households.

 - 40% of households served by food banks have at least one employed family member.
 They are considered the working poor, meaning that they don’t make enough to make ends meet.